fluffy/4572bis/draft-jennings-4572bis.md

 to all TLS sessions for which no media-level fingerprint attribute is defined.

+## Multiple Fingerprints

 Multiple SDP fingerprint attributes can be associated with an m- line.
 This can occur if multiple fingerprints have been calculated for a certificate using different hash functions.
 It can also occur if one or more fingerprints associated with multiple certificates have been calculated.
 This might be needed if multiple certificates will be used for media associated with an m- line (e.g. if separate certificates are used for RTP and RTCP), or where it is not known which certificate will be used when the fingerprints are exchanged.
 In such cases, one or more fingerprints MUST be calculated for each possible certificate.

 An endpoint MUST, as a minimum, calculate a fingerprint using both the 'SHA-256' hash function algorithm and the hash function used to generate the signature on the certificate for each possible certificate.
 Including the hash from the signature algorithm ensures interoperability with strict implementations of RFC 4572 [@RFC4572].
 Either of these fingerprints MAY be omitted if the endpoint includes a hash with a stronger hash algorithm that it knows that the peer supports, if it is known that the peer does not support the hash algorithm, or if local policy mandates use of stronger algorithms.

 If fingerprints associated with multiple certificates are calculated, the same set of hash functions MUST be used to calculate fingerprints